• Skip to Content

 To apply, applicants must submit:

-6) one letter of recommendation (from an individual who is not a family member or friend and can provide information about their academic promise, ability to work with others, professionalism, and potential to succeed in this program).
+6) 1 Letter of Recommendation from an individual who is not a family member or friend and can provide information about academic promise, ability to work with others, professionalism, and potential to succeed in this program

 The MBA begins each summer.
 All applications submitted prior to March 1st are guaranteed full consideration for admission and available funding.
 To the extent space allows, review of applications will continue after this deadline on a rolling basis until May 1st.
 Although every application submitted before March 1st will receive full consideration, the Admissions Committee will begin reviewing applications on January 15th and offer priority admission to a limited number of exceptional candidates on a rolling basis.
 To be eligible to be considered for priority admission, candidates must have either: 1) a 3.5+ GPA; or 2) a 3.25+ GPA with robust undergraduate preparation in accounting, economics, statistics, and calculus.
 Please note that priority admission decisions are based on a holistic evaluation of each candidate’s application materials, and not on GPA or coursework alone.
 Priority admission slots are limited to ensure full consideration for all applications submitted prior to the March 1st deadline.
 Candidates who are not offered priority admission will still receive full consideration for standard admission after March 1st.